-The employer agreement in the apprenticeship service will be updated to include transfers.
+The employer agreement in the apprenticeship service has been updated to include transfers.
 Any employer that wants to send or receive a transfer needs to digitally sign the new employer agreement.
-A draft version of the updated employer agreement can be viewed on GOV.UK before it is released into the service.
+You can view the agreement on GOV.UK as well as on the apprenticeship service.

-As you may need to get approval from your organisation’s legal team or legal adviser, it makes sense to start reviewing the agreement in advance, so that you’re ready to sign it when you want to start setting up a transfer.
-You could share the employer agreement with the receiving employer so they can review the document as well.
+As you may need to get approval from your organisation’s legal team or legal adviser, it makes sense to start reviewing the agreement now.
+Share the agreement with the receiving employer so they can review the document as well.

-7. Agree the details in advance with the receiving employer before starting to set up the transfer on the apprenticeship service
+7. Agree the details and set up the transfer on the apprenticeship service

 To make a transfer, the sending employer will need to make a connection with the receiving employer on the apprenticeship service.
 To do this, they will need the receiving employer’s account ID, which will be clearly displayed in their account.